Brushing Baby's Teeth

 - Brush (back and forth and in circles) both morning and night (for 2 minutes) and try to make it as fun as possible, so your child grows up enjoying brushing

-It's time to take them on their first trip to the dentist when they turn 1 or when their first tooth pops out.
-There, the dentist will let you know that good oral care will keep your baby happy and your baby's baby teeth healthy.
-That means proper brushing with fluoride, cleaning between teeth, regular dental checkups, and a healthy diet are your baby's best friend: that and a teething ring.
-You'll see.
+It is recommended to take your child to the dentist when they turn 1 or when their first tooth pops out.
+Proper brushing with fluoride, cleaning between teeth, regular dental checkups, and a healthy diet are your baby's best friends: that and a teething ring!